NHSDigital/gp2gp-adaptor-test-environment/README.md

 There is a bash script provided to run the environment.
 To use it, run the following command from the project root directory.

-Linux/mac
 ```shell
 ./run-environment.sh
 ```

-### docker images

-The current release of the GP2GP Adaptor has separate docker images optimised for ARM and x86 architecture.
-By default, the test environment uses the ARM image.
-This can be changed by commenting / uncommenting *line 111* and *line 112* in the [docker compose file](docker-compose.yml).

 ## Running tests